Ways To Boil Water In A Microwave Without Spills

 Safety precautions should be observed when boiling water in the microwave.

-- The primary risk is that it may reach superheated temperature and cause an explosion.
+- The primary risk is that it may reach a superheated temperature and cause an explosion.

 - Avoid accidents and use older oven-safe containers with imperfections.